drocheam/optrace/docs/source/development/testing.rst

 Python Version Testing
 __________________________________

-Testing of the compatibility with multiple python versions is done with the `pyver_comp.yml <https://github.com/drocheam/optrace/blob/main/.github/workflows/pyver_comp.yml>`_ workflow.
+Testing of the compatibility with multiple python versions is performed with the `pyver_comp.yml <https://github.com/drocheam/optrace/blob/main/.github/workflows/pyver_comp.yml>`_ workflow.
 It executes a subset of tests (:bash:`tox -e fast`) for multiple python main versions in an Ubuntu runner.